josiahbasilio/cyclistic-case-study/README.md

 4. Organize the data in folders and subfolders, using proper naming conventions and saved the data as csv files.

-5. Sort and Filter the Data: Data is too large for spreadsheets
+5. Sort and Filter the Data: Data is too large for spreadsheets, Postgresql will be used for the data.

-Imported the data to Postgresql and sorted it by writing SQL querry for removing nulls from all columns.
+Imported the data to Postgresql and sorted it by writing SQL querry to remove columns with null values.

+## PHASE 3: PROCESS
+### Key objectives:
+1. Check the data for errors
+2. Choose your tools
+3. Transform the data so you can work effectively
+4. Document the cleaning process